-Lakeville Area Public Schools Advisory Councils are part of the overall leadership structure within each department and school.
-Our advisory councils provide a forum for open discussion and problem-solving, and give all stakeholder groups (administrators, parents, students, staff, and the Lakeville Area community) a voice in school-based decision-making and the power to influence all aspects of the work of the district.
+Lakeville Area Schools Advisory Councils provide a forum for open discussion and problem-solving, and give all stakeholder groups (parents, students, staff, and the Lakeville Area community) a voice in school-based decision-making and the power to influence all aspects of the work of the district.

-Lakeville Area Public Schools is always seeking advisory council members to help promote collaboration and understanding and build support for the district’s overall goals as well as individual programs, policies, and initiatives.
-For more information, please call the District Office at 952.232.2000.
+Lakeville Area Schools advisory council members help to promote collaboration and understanding and build support for the district’s overall goals as well as individual programs, policies, and initiatives.
+For more information, call the District Office at 952-232-2000.

-Teaching and Learning Advisory Council: Lakeville Area Public Schools has a district-wide Teaching & Learning Advisory Council (T&LAC).
-The council consists of parent representatives from each school in the district as well as community representatives, teachers, administrators, and school board members.
+Teaching and Learning Advisory Council: The council consists of parent representatives from each school in the district as well as community representatives, teachers, administrators, and school board members.
 The purpose of the council is to advise the district on curriculum content, instructional practices, and assessments.
 The council meets monthly to provide feedback about curriculum updates, student achievement reports, and recommendations for instructional resources.
 Members spend considerable time interviewing presenters, providing input, and making recommendations.
 These recommendations are shared publicly during a Board of Education meeting by the board representative and by the Executive Director of Teaching and Learning.
 Building representatives share the information with their building advisory councils and PTO’s and bring feedback to the Teaching & Learning Advisory Council.

 Financial Advisory Council: The council’s purpose is to function as an advisory committee to the Lakeville Board of Education and administration regarding fiscal matters including short- and long-term financial planning, financial policies and practices, financial decisions’ impact analysis, local, state and national trends in finance and economics; and analysis of legislative issues affecting education.
 The council serves in an advisory role to the Superintendent and is composed of seven interested citizens or taxpayers of the district who, upon application, are appointed by the Board of Education for 2- or 3-year terms.
 Also included are representatives of licensed staff, non-licensed staff, building administrators, and board of Education.

-Technology Advisory Council: The Technology Advisory Council meets monthly at 7:00 am.
-Superintendent, Dr. Lisa Snyder facilitates discussions around district initiatives, the district technology plan, and work place needs/career possibilities for our students within technology fields.
+Technology Advisory Council: The Technology Advisory Council meets monthly at 7 a.m.
+The superintendent facilitates discussions around district initiatives, the district technology plan, and work place needs/career possibilities for our students within technology fields.
 Members include district personnel and community members with an interest and/or affiliation with technology-related careers.

-Educational Equity & Excellence Advisory Council: The Equity Services Advisory Council serves as an advisory council to the Superintendent and the Executive Director of Teaching and Learning Services.
-The council will monitor, evaluate, and advise on the implementation of the school district’s joint integration plan.
+Educational Equity & Excellence Advisory Council: The Equity Services Advisory Council monitors, evaluates, and advises on the implementation of the district’s joint integration plan.
 The council will record its meetings and specific actions.
-Such records will be communicated to committee members, principals, district office administrative staff, and the School Board.
+Such records will be communicated to committee members, principals, district office administrative staff, and the Board of Education.